nghttp2/nghttp2/README.rst

 This is an implementation of Hypertext Transfer Protocol version 2 in C.

-The framing layer of HTTP/2 is implemented as form of reusable C library.
+The framing layer of HTTP/2 is implemented as a form of reusable C library.
 On top of that, we have implemented HTTP/2 client, server and proxy.
-Also we have developed load test/benchmarking tool for HTTP/2 and SPDY.
+We have also developed load test and benchmarking tool for HTTP/2 and SPDY.

-HPACK encoding and decoding are available as public API.
+HPACK encoder and decoder are available as public API.

 The experimental high level C++ library is also available.